TechnoSavage/runZero/sdk-starlark-integrations/Akamai_Guardicore_Centra/README.md

 ### Guardicore Centra configuration

+1. Select appropriate script to use.
+    - Guardicore Centra concurrently supports two different API versions: the v3 API and the v4 API.
+Thus there is a script named centrav3.star and centrav4.star accordingly.
+    - A large portion of the data provided by each API overlaps but there are differences between the two.
+    - Review the script for each API to see if one better suits your use case than the other.
+Unless there is a specific need to use the centrav3.star script (v3 API) then it is recommended to use the centrav4.star script (v4 API).
-1. Determine the proper Guardicore Centra URL:
+2. Determine the proper Guardicore Centra URL:
     - Assign the URL to `CENTRA_BASE_URL` within the starlark script
-2. Create login credentials with necessary, read-only access to retrieve JWT token for API access:
+3. Create login credentials with necessary, read-only access to retrieve JWT token for API access:
     - Copy the username to the value for `access_key` when creating the Custom Integration credentials in the runZero console (see below)
     - Copy the password to the the value for `access_secret` when creating the Custom Integration credentials in the runZero console (see below)